WeMakecc/gitbook-template/en/BOM.md

 > The following layout requires the [`layout-tags`](https://github.com/WeMakecc/gitbook-plugin-layout-tags) plugin

-It is possible to have BOM list layout with the following syntax:
+It is possible to have a BOM list layout with the following markdown syntax:
 ```
 {% bom %}
     {% bom_image "potentiometer", "70px", "left", "margin-right:10px" %}../assets/pot.jpg